-education abroad, 1 in Sweden, and 15 led their own research group in Sweden.
-The WG Fellowship program is designed to give these fellows the opportunity for a three-year visit abroad and to facilitate their establishment as an independent researcher on their return to Sweden.
+During the course of the year, the Wenner-Gren Fellowship program involved 23 scientists, of whom 17 were conducting their postdoctoral education abroad, 2 were scholars in Sweden and 4 led their own research group in Sweden.
+The WG Fellowship program is designed to give fellows the opportunity for a three-year visit abroad and to facilitate their establishment as an independent researcher on their return to Sweden.
 To this end, each returning Fellow receives a grant to cover a two-year position in Sweden and a freely disposable one-time research grant of SEK 400,000, may recruit a postdoctoral researcher from abroad, and can apply for a planning grant of up to SEK 30,000 to establish collaborations with foreign research groups.
 Feedback from this repatriation program has been very positive.

 Each year, all WG Fellows are invited to a meeting at the Wenner-Gren Center, which was held digitally on September 17 this year, where a majority of the fellows participated.
 Two of the active Fellows recounted their experiences abroad,their current research activities and their plans for the future.
 All participants reported that they despite the covid pandemic had managed to pursue their research projects with some modifications.
 Only one of the new Fellows had to postpone the start of the scholarship to 2021.

 Senior Swedish researchers (sabbatical fellows) primarily choose to visit universities in the US and in Europe.
 However, more than 60% of the fellows had to postpone their visits to 2021 due to the covid pandemic.